QuaCaTeam/quaca/docs/dev/protocols.md

            - (delete options class and implement logger)
 Simon: Test cases: rewrite GENERATE and pointer to smart pointer
         Example input files, Tutorials, print_info() function with comments in .csv file, Logger

+# Quaca Meeting 24.04.2020

+## Update

+ - Simon Testcases: Test if tensors are different from zero

+ - is_zero() function of the armadillo library is not working

+    * We need to update armadillo library (to >= 9.850)

+ - Christoph explains pointer problems in integrations:

+    * Shared pointer cause massive overhead (with the current integration solution)

+    * Integration could be adapted, but seems to be challenging

+   - Simon is in favour of reimplementing, since it would improve the code's extensibility

+ - Casimir-Polder and other features:

+    * either we should spend some time on Casimir-Polder or leave it out

+    * also Bettina plans to work on Casimir-Polder either way as a starting point of here PhD Thesis

+    * alternatively we can implement the decay rate, well established quantity in the community and easy to implement

+    (everything is already there)

+    * rather implement angular momentum (good for presenting numerical efficiency of the integrations)

+## Perspectives

+    - Currently Bettina will not join the project

+    - Paula want to do her thesis with QuaCa (September - December)

+    - Daniel wants to learn the code

+    - Is Francesco ready to hand over the code to another student?

+    - Huddle with Francesco?

+## Open Source Paper

+    - Kurt agrees to publish in JOSS

+    - the developers are happy

+## Tasks

+    - __Current__:

+     - Marty:

+      - finish the docs

+      - implement decay rate

+     - Simon:

+      - finish tests

+     - Christoph:

+      - move options struct

+      - openmp to mpi

+    - __Coming up next__:

+     - Marty:

+      - Test private gitHub with Travis CI

+      - Mail to Francesco

+     - Simon:

+      - finish tests

+     - Christoph:

+      - shared pointer with new integration